anitagraser/TimeManager/README.md

 The plug-in uses Python's datetime module for calculations.
 It is therefore limited to the module's functionality.
 This enfolds (not exhaustive):

-* Dates must be according to the format mentioned above
+* Dates must be according to the formats mentioned above
 * Dates must accord to the Gregorian calendar
 * **The range of years is limited**.
 The exact range of manageable years is dependent on your platform.
 This is due to limitations in time.mktime.
 (Problems have been reported with dates before 1970.)
 * Limits to the size/resolution of the time frame size